 - Digital Marketing Analytics with Google Analytics

-and an optional Capstone Practicum Project to be a Certified Digital Marketing Strategist (CDMS).
-This will arm you with the appropriate knowledge with actionable strategies for your next Digital Marketing campaign.
+With the completion of these 6 core modules, a learner will ultimately acquire a Certified Digital Marketing Strategist (CDMS).
+This will arm the learner with the appropriate knowledge with actionable strategies for your next Digital Marketing campaign.